Last Updated: Sunday May 17, 2026 · Source: IPEDS & College Scorecard Nov 2025

 ACT Competitiveness

 This score makes Stockton University slightly Competitive for ACT scores.
-You need to well to score 24 on the ACT.
+You need to do well to score 24 on the ACT.

 ACT Scores Breakdown by Sections